Codecademy/gamut/packages/gamut-icons/README.md

 # Gamut Icons

+*UI Icons for the gamut component library*

 ## Icon Guidelines

-1. All Icons regardless of intended final size have a base size of 16px, this means they should look crispiest at 8px, 16px, 32px, 64px, etc.
+1. All icons should be set in a square viewbox
+2. All Icons should ideally be designed inside of a 16x16 pixel grid
-2. Standard UI icons need no prefix.
+3. Standard UI icons need no prefix.
 Example: a `close` icon that shows a standard `X` glyph, would be called `CloseIcon`.
 Icons that don't fit that description should use a common prefix with other like-icons.
 Example: Icons for social media sites should start with `social`, like `SocialTwitterIcon`.

 ## Adding an icon